Skip to Main Content

 Heritage & Studio Safety

-Experience managing safety at La Cité du Cinéma, Bry-sur-Marne, protected heritage sites like Versailles and Carcassonne, and locations with specific preservation requirements.
+Our officers have managed safety at La Cité du Cinéma, Bry-sur-Marne, heritage sites like Versailles and Carcassonne, and other locations with strict preservation needs.

 03.